ITISFoundation/osparc-manual/docs/platform_introduction/core_elements/studies.md

 1. **Service Tree:** you can see the list of services that are included in the study and rename or delete them.
 To delete a service, select the service and then click the Delete button on the menu bar.
 You can also rename a service by selecting a service and clicking the rename button on the menu bar.
 2. **Study Information:** in this window, you will see useful metadata pertaining to the study you are currently editing.
 This could be filled by yourself or by the author of a template.
 3. **Logger:** collapsed by default, this window will display all messages pertinent to the running of your study.
 These messages can be filtered by keywords/keyphrases entered into the “Filter” field.
-4. **Pipeline workspace:** contains the services in your study and their connections.
+4. **Pipeline Workspace** contains the services in your study and their connections.
 To create a new **Service** double-click anywhere in the empty space and choose a service from the catalog.

 Also shown are: